List of Brisbane Roar FC records and statistics

 Brisbane Roar Football Club is an Australian professional association football club based in Milton, Brisbane.
-The club was formed in 1957 as Hollandia-Inala before it was renamed to Brisbane Lions in 1977, and then Queensland Lions in 2005.
+The club was formed in 2005 as Queensland Roar before breaking off from the Queensland Lions in 2005.
 Brisbane Roar became the first Queensland member admitted into the A-League Men in 2005.

 The list encompasses the honours won by Brisbane Roar at national and friendly level, records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in first-team competitions.
-It also records notable achievements by Brisbane Roar players on the international stage, and the highest transfer fees paid and received by the club.
 Attendance records at Lang Park, the club's home ground since 2005 and Dolphin Stadium are also included.

 Brisbane Roar have won five top-flight titles.
 The club's record appearance maker is Matt McKay, who made 303 appearances between 2005 and 2019.
 Besart Berisha is Brisbane Roar's record goalscorer, scoring 50 goals in total.